Skip to Main Content

 The collection focuses on key themes such as: shifting language into action, silence as a form of violence, and the importance of history.
 Lorde describes herself as a "Black, lesbian, mother, warrior, poet", and addresses the difficulties in communication between Black and white women.

-Fun home : a Family Tragicomic
+Fun home : a family tragicomic

 by Alison Bechdel